naibarn/SmartSpec/.smartspec/workflows/smartspec_verify_tasks_progress.md

   - `is_complete = all_files_ok and all_validation_passed and all_criteria_met`
 - In default mode:
   - `is_complete = all_files_ok and all_criteria_met`
-  - Validation failures should be highlighted and may be treated as incomplete when they block usable delivery.
+  - Validation failures may mark the task as incomplete (recommended).

 Set status: